-The event will also involve a live CPR demonstration, safety presentations, bandage demonstrations throughout the day, beach and water safety information, performances from local groups, a ‘Name that Art’ competition (artwork designed by local artist) where children contribute to a piece of art about community safety, martial arts demonstrations, kids face painting, competitions, giveaways and prizes, and many more.
-Information resources will also be available at and provided by various stallholders on the day.
+The event also involved a live CPR demonstration, safety presentations, bandage demonstrations throughout the day, beach and water safety information, performances from local groups, martial arts demonstrations, kids face painting, competitions, giveaways and prizes, and many more.
+Information resources were also available at and provided by various stallholders on the day.

-There will be plenty of opportunity for residents and visitors to chat with local law enforcement and emergency workers from the NSW Police Force (NSWPF), NSW Ambulance, Fire + Rescue NSW (FRNSW), State Emergency Service (SES) and St John Ambulance, Council, and many more, at the various stalls located at Centre Court and on Lady Cutler Avenue.
+There was plenty of opportunities for residents and visitors to chat with local law enforcement and emergency workers from the NSW Police Force, NSW Ambulance, Fire + Rescue NSW, State Emergency Service, St John Ambulance, City of Canterbury-Bankstown, and many more, at the various stalls located at Centre Court and on Lady Cutler Avenue.